The Intended Parent’s Journey

 Step 1 - The Beginning (Domestic and International)

-• The matching process averages approximately 4 to 6 months but may take longer depending on the qualities and requirements in your GC that you set forth.
+• The matching process averaged approximately 4 to 6 months but may take longer depending on the qualities and requirements in your GC that you set forth.
 You must arrange for health insurance to be in place for your child prior to pregnancy confirmation.

 Step 2 - Matching Process